daniyyell-dev/ML-dataset-cleaning/README.md

 The script reads a CSV file and modifies the labels in the last column based on the following conditions:

-- If the label starts with "Android_", it is renamed to "MALWARE."
+- If the label starts with "Android_", e.g Android_Adware or any label that indicate Malware -- it is renamed to "MALWARE."
 - If the label is "Benign," it is renamed to "BENIGN."

 The changed and unchanged labels are printed to the console.